Solved! When Is the Best Time of Year for Spraying Fruit Trees?

 Develop a fruit tree spraying schedule based on the growing cycle and threat.

-Time tree spraying applications to control diseases and insects.
-Timing coincides with plant and fruit development, along with climate and weather.
+Good timing is key to controlling diseases and insects.
+Though it requires careful observation, timing tree spraying applications to coincide with plant and fruit development, along with climate and weather, will yield optimal results.
 Watch for specific growth stages with observable characteristics:

 - silver buds